meutband/Coursera/GettingandCleaningData/ReadMe.md

 - Appropriately labels the data set with descriptive variable names.
 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+#### Files in repository:
+- run_analysis.R : code for the analysis
+- alldata.txt : data values for all mean and standard deviation features
+- meandata.txt : data values for aggregated values
+- CodeBook.md : description of the code and features